MapsPeople/web-ui/packages/map-template/README.md

 ## Using Query Parameters

-The Map Template supports using query parameters for all the properties provided by the MapsIndoorsMap component.
 The Web component and the React component support using the URL parameters if the `supportsURLParameters` property is set to `true`.

 The supported query parameters are the following: